cicwi/RECAST3D/docs/pages/users/plugins.md

 # Plugins

-Currently, plugins are only post-processing on slices
+Plugins can perform post-processing on reconstructed slices.

 ## Developing a plugin